thewb/mokoiax/trunk/trunk/README.txt

 --- Development
 -------------------------------------------------------------------------------

+This project involves making some changes to IAXClient, as well as some application development around IAXClient.
+All changes to IAXClient will eventually be submitted back for inclusion into the official IAXClient project.

-For development information, see TODO.txt.
+For more development information, see TODO.txt.

 -------------------------------------------------------------------------------
 -------------------------------------------------------------------------------